risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/risingwave-flink-comparison.md

 RisingWave offers not only streaming ETL and streaming analytics, but also online serving capabilities through its built-in batch query engine.
 By defining materialized views, analytical results of input streams can be gathered and served directly in RisingWave.
 Its distributed frontend cluster supports high-concurrency queries with horizontal scalability.

+Compared to Flink SQL, RisingWave has more comprehensive support for SQL features.
+For example, RisingWave supports the streaming execution of the complete TPC-H query and can ensure the correctness of the results.
+For time window queries, Flink SQL restricts the time column to be the watermark column of the data source, while RisingWave has no such limitations.

 ## How to choose?

 So, which one should you choose?
 The answer to this question depends on your specific use case and requirements.

 In general, if you are looking for a simple, cost-efficient, SQL-based solution for real-time processing, then RisingWave is a great choice.
 RisingWave is designed to be easy to use and can be deployed quickly, making it a great choice for fast-growing businesses that need real-time processing capabilities.

 If, on the other hand, you are looking for a more powerful programming framework that can fit into your JVM-based technical stack, then Apache Flink is the better choice.
 Flink allows users to compose complex programs to run large-scale stream processing on a cluster of machines, making it ideal for use cases where you need to process large amounts of data using high-level programming languages.